zczczcaaa/docus/docs/content/index.md

 ---
 seo:
-  title: Docus by Nuxt UI Pro - Docs theme
+  title: Docus by Nuxt UI Pro - Documentation builder
   description: A Nuxt UI Pro powered documentation theme and CLI to help you
     create beautiful, performant, and customizable docs.
 Comes with a ready visual out of the box, just focus on writing content using the Markdown